Boulder08/chunknorris/README.md

 - --scd-method 5 uses SCXviD for detection and a separate script like in method 1.
 - --scd-method 6 uses SCXviD for detection and the encoding script like in method 2.
 - Example: --scd-method 5
+- Default: 3

+**--scd-grading**: Defines if the Avisynth+ plugin DGHDRtoSDR should be used for grading an HDR source in the scene change detection phase (improves accuracy).
+- Example: --scd-grading 0
-- Default: 1
+- Default: 0 for SDR, 1 for HDR sources

 **--scdthresh**: Defines the threshold for scene change detection in ffmpeg.
 Lower values mean more scene changes detected, but also more false detections.
 - Example: --ffmpeg-scd 0.4
-- Default: 0.3 for --scd-method 1 and 2, 2.0 for --scd-method 3 and 4
+- Default: 0.3 for --scd-method 1 and 2, 1.25 for --scd-method 3 and 4

-**--downscale-scd**: Set this parameter to enable downscaling using ReduceBy2() in the scene change detection script (if --scd-method is 1).
+**--downscale-scd**: Set this parameter to enable downscaling in the scene change detection script using the factor set by the parameter.
+Applies if --scd-method is 1, 3 or 5.
+Improves performance a lot without much effect on accuracy.
-- Example: --downscale-scd
+- Example: --downscale-scd 2
-- Default: None
+- Default: 4

 **encode_script**: Give the path (full or relative to the path where you run the script) to the Avisynth script you want to use for encoding.